Batche-Hub/e-boutique/README.md

 - 2 To "clean up" this database.
 Indeed, there must be one or two accounts present, but as you can imagine, the profile photos of these accounts are not present: this could cause some bugs.
 - 3 To start by creating an account in order to fill the database and see what the software currently offers (AKA, the user part for the moment).
 - Do not forget that there may be problems with access to the database!
 So check if the ip and all toutim is correctly filled in the "dbfile.properties" files in the "BDD" package.

+I'm a student.
+So note that this project is probably not secure, and there is probably some stuff that are done in a bad way.

 If you want to contact me : chebadad@lilo.org .